 In order to make the engine more powerful and efficient (or minimize the standard deviation of static evaluation), researchers optimized 200 evaluation features with 750,000 positions.

 Read: Google’s AlphaZero AI Masters Chess and Go Within 24 Hours

 CEGT Rating: 3211

 Fizbo is a Chess Engine Communication Protocol, first released in 2014.
 It is based on bitboard and uses population count instruction.
 For now, the engine is compatible with Windows and requires CPU with pop-count instruction.

-Fizbo performs parallel searches based on an enhanced PV splitting algorithm, along with iterative deepening.
-Transposition table with 8-byte entries is used in the quiescence search.
+Besides iterative deepening, Fizbo performs parallel searches based on an enhanced PV splitting algorithm.
+Furthermore, the transposition table with 8-byte entries is used in the quiescence search.

 CCRL Rating: 3386

 Ethereal is an open-source engine developed by Andrew Grant.
 It’s a UCI-compliant chess engine first released in 2016 under the GNU GPL license.

 Ethereal is greatly influenced by Stockfish, MadChess, and Crafty.
 In addition to the conventional alpha-beta framework, it uses various improvements, ranging from reduction and pruning to extension.